-This section contains detailed description on setting the various audio warning/error detection parameters.
+This section contains detailed descriptions outlining how to set the various audio warning/error detection parameters.

 Some of the audio alarm detection algorithms are dependent on the state of other audio alarm detectors.
 For instance, the mono detection algorithm will not use periods of silence as determined by the silence detection.
 For this reason, the following sequence should be used to calibrate the audio alarms.
 The items in italics refer to menu items in the AVC.
-See section 7.7 for a complete description of the fault definition menu items.
+Please refer to section 7.7 for a complete description of the fault definition menu items.